zer0Kerbal/STAXK/README.md

 - Small footprint
 - Use Unity UI for smaller footprint, and ability to move windows out of game focus.

-> "Elegance is often expressed in simplicity" — Val
+> "*Elegance is often expressed in simplicity*" — Val

 CC BY-NC-SA-4.0
 zer0Kerbal